thePrintLabs/PressRoom-Docs/hooks/README.md

 ---

 ####pr\_packager\_generate\_book
 Hook to the ``book.json`` file creation.
-Could be used to delete, modifiy or add new keys.
+Could be used to delete, modify or add new keys.

 ``` php